 With all of the super-frosh Sherrill brought to Pitt in 1977 fully mature, the 1980 squad was a team for the ages, one that completed the 1980 season with the number one defense in the country, a number two national ranking, and a second consecutive 11-1 record.
 The blemish was the result of a mid-season, turnover-filled loss to Florida State.
 The Pitt Panthers stood out wearing their unique mustard shade helmets that now sported the same color facemasks instead of the former gray models, and for the stockpile of talented players they had accrued.
 An incredible nineteen members of the squad signed NFL contracts directly upon leaving college!
 Many experts rank this Pitt team as one of the top three collegiate collections of all time and they played as if they were, the seniors never letting down.
 Defensive end/linebacker Hugh Green finished his college career as a four-time All American, the Maxwell Trophy winner, second in the Heisman voting to winner George Rogers, UPI College Player Of The Year, and the NCAA all-time leader in sacks.
 Limited by knee injuries, Green was the number one pick of the Bucs and played a solid eleven-year career for them and the Dolphins.
 Second Team All American Ricky Jackson, the "other end" would have been a revered star on any other team and went on to an All Pro and Pro Football Hall Of Fame career with the Saints, finishing his final two years with the 'Niners.
 The talent seemed endless: Defensive linemen Bill Neil (Giants and Packers), Greg Meisner (eleven years with the Rams, Chiefs, and Giants), and Jerry Boyarsky (Bengals) all had productive pro careers.
 Linebacker Sal Sunseri played to the level of his teammates.
 Defensive back Carlton Williamson was a heat-seeking missile and then joined the Ronnie Lott defensive backfield of the Forty-Niners that helped to make them such great champions.
 Tom Flynn bullied his way into a starting defensive back spot by the fourth game of the season and young Bill Maas and others rotated into the front seven.
 The offensive line was led by All American Mark May who gave up zero sacks his final two seasons, won the 1980 Outland Trophy, and was voted to The College Football Hall Of Fame.
 May became the leader of the famous Redskins "Hogs" offensive line, an All Pro performer, and presently is a highly respected college football analyst.
 Emil Boures (Steelers), center Russ Grimm, and Jimbo Covert who overcame a 1979 injury, toiled productively with May.
 As expected, with this type of firepower in front of them, fullback Randy McMillan (Colts '81-'86) and running backs Rooster Jones, Joe McCall, and Artrell Hawkins (Bengals) were often unstoppable.
-Quartetback Dan Marino added to his two-year totals, throwing for a total of 3289 yards, primarily to Julius Dawkins and Willie Collier and he still had reliable Rick Trocano (Browns) behind him.
+Quartetback Dan Marino added to his two-year totals, throwing for a total of 3289 yards, to Willie Collier and others, and he still had reliable Rick Trocano (Browns) behind him.
 Pitt had become the unstoppable and the impenetrable at the same time.

 SPOTLIGHT ON HUGH GREEN: